top of page

 I took these pictures from the lookout post.
 The view is towards a watering area for wild animals.

-We ate an entire bread and sausage.
-Unfortunately we didn't see any animals, which was a petty because Bram had practiced his lure to perfection.
-It started raining like crazy again so we were happy to be dry.
-We weren't sure which direction to go so decided to just cycle at random.
+We ate a whole bread and sausage.
+Unfortunately, we didn't see any animals, which was petty because Bram had practiced his lure to perfection.
+It started raining like crazy again, so we were happy to be dry.
+We weren't sure which direction to go, so we decided to cycle randomly.
 We passed a Scottish Highlander, a large cow with long brown hair.

 P1010018.jpg

-Left: Fortunately we had good suspension on our bikes.
-Right: Some parts were really too steep.
+Left: Fortunately, we had good suspension on our bikes.
+Right: Some parts were too steep.

 View of the fields